Gödel metric: Definition

 where $\omega$ is a non-zero real constant that gives the angular velocity of the surrounding dust grains about the y-axis, measured by a "non-spinning" observer riding on one of the dust grains.
-"Non-spinning" means that the observer does not feel centrifugal forces, but in this coordinate system it would rotate about an axis parallel to the y-axis.
-As you can see, the dust grains remain at constant values of x, y, and z.
+"Non-spinning" means that the observer does not feel centrifugal forces, but in this coordinate system, it would rotate about an axis parallel to the y-axis.
+In this rotating frame, the dust grains remain at constant values of x, y, and z.
 Their density in this coordinate diagram increases with x, but their density in their own frames of reference is the same everywhere.